Prince-Emeka-Ekomaru/syncplay/LIVE_SOCIAL_ACCOUNTS.md

 ```
 🧵 THREAD: syncplay eSports is LIVE!
 Here's everything you need to know about Nigeria's new eSports platform 🎮🇳🇬

-1/ We're launching with our FIRST TOURNAMENT on November 30th
+1/ We're launching with our FIRST TOURNAMENT on December 20th
 EA SPORTS FC 26 - 2v2 Format
 ₦1,500,000 Prize Pool
 32 Teams Only